 Westaim uses both IFRS and non-generally accepted accounting principles ("non-GAAP") measures to assess performance.
 The Company cautions readers about non-GAAP measures that do not have a standardized meaning under IFRS and are unlikely to be comparable to similar measures used by other companies.
 Management believes these measures allow for a more complete understanding of the underlying business.
 These measures are used to monitor Westaim's results and should not be viewed as a substitute for those determined in accordance with IFRS.
 Reconciliations of such measures to the most comparable IFRS figures are included herein.
-Book value per share represents shareholders' equity at the end of the period, determined on an IFRS basis, divided by the total number of common shares outstanding on the same date.
+Book value per share represents shareholders' equity at the end of the period, determined on an IFRS basis, adjusted upwards by the Company's liability with respect to restricted share units ("RSUs"), divided by the aggregate of the total number of common shares outstanding at that date and the number of common shares that would have been issued if all outstanding RSUs were exercised.
 The Company believes that this is a useful measurement as the relative increase or decrease from period to period in book value per share should approximate over the long term the relative increase or decrease in the intrinsic value of the business, but is not necessarily equivalent to the net realizable value of the Company's assets per share.